"Okay, that's it. It's official: All aliens are bastards!"

 - The Phalanx combine the Borg with a Zombie Apocalypse.
 Fun!

 - There are some races such as the The Inhumans and Eternals who are more or less aliens but they are also off-shoots of humanity.
 They are usually good guys but they've had their moments (read War of Kings to see what the Inhumans have been doing lately).
-In this way, they combine Aliens Are Bastards with Humans Are The Real Monsters in one, neat package.
+In this way, they combine Aliens Are Bastards with Humans Are the Real Monsters in one, neat package.

 - The crossover event "Maximum Security" debuted with a conference of many different alien races voting on what to do about Earth, since Earthlings were always meddling in their affairs.
 The only race that spoke up for us were the Kymellians from Power Pack, who seem to be Always Lawful Good and knew us mostly from their dealings with the friendly Power children.
+And for the record, the decision that was reached at said conference was "impose an inter-species blockade on Earth and use it as a dumping ground for all our worst criminals."

 - And speaking of Power Pack, the Snarks count too.
 Though apparently not all Kymellians weren't as good as Aelfyre.